 Parking is $8 (at the moment, cash only), portable potty in the parking lot, picnic tables throughout, 75% shade, 7.2 miles, 1,401 ft elevation gain, no dogs, check out the times for docents to learn more of the history!
 The nearest food would be Novato.

 Things We Love:

 The bosslady here, I must say it was my shoes!!
 I was slightly worried about getting a ton of blisters since I didn’t have any socks but I was pleasantly surprised!
 When you have the right fitting shoe for your foot, this shouldn’t happen.
 The hubs hates going shoe shopping with me because my feet are super picky.
 I can feel every little seam.
 I can feel where the sole meets the shoe.
 The ankle can’t be too high.
 The top can’t dig into my foot when flexed.
 It is crazy trying to find the right shoe.
 When you do, buy more than 1!!
 I love my Merrell Mix Master Move Glide trail-running shoes!
 I am on my second pair.
-We wear out our hiking shoes and replace them about every six-months.
-I prefer trail runners because they are light, usually let in more air (have I mentioned I sweat a lot?), and I get good grip on the rocks.
+We wear out our hiking shoes and replace them about every six months.
+I prefer trail runners because they are light, usually, let in more air (have I mentioned I sweat a lot?), and I get a good grip on the rocks.
 These have been my favorite so far and we have gone through several!

 Check them out on Amazon or your local shoe store:

 All Trails Stats:

 Don’t forget to check out the video of the hike on our Hike Then Wine YouTube channel!